Secrets Management

 - Name: This is the identifier for the secret.
 It must be in lowercase, can be up to 64 characters long, and may include the characters

-- Secret Type: Indicates the type of credential stored.
+-,_,@, and. - Secret Type: Indicates the type of credential stored.
 This could be an environment variable, an AWS access key, a Databricks token, and so on.

 - Description: An optional note that helps explain the purpose of the secret.
 This is useful for other users or for auditing later.